by Amy Alexander, former admissions officer at Yale University

 Please provide an answer below if you wish to provide details of circumstances or qualifications not reflected in the application.
 You may enter up to 650 words.

 Seems pretty wide open, doesn’t it?
 That’s part of the challenge of this section of the application.
 Many students believe it is smart to utilize all the space given on the application, and so they try to come up with something to write in this space even if they’re not sure what fits there.
-If there is nothing additional to add, explain, or address, then we recommend you leave this section blank—this particular space does not have to be completed, and in fact most students do leave it blank.
+If there is nothing additional to add, explain, or address, then we recommend you leave this section blank—this particular space does not have to be completed, and in fact most students leave it blank.
 If, however, there is an extenuating circumstance, an interruption in school, an unusual or sudden change in your life, a disciplinary issue, or a learning disability that admissions officers ought to know about, then this section is exactly the place for you to write about it.
+Please note: This year’s Common App includes a separate, optional question that is specifically about how COVID has affected you.

 Like the main Common Application essay, your Additional Information must be substantive, personal, and inform the admissions officer of the lessons you’ve learned about yourself from the experience, how it shaped you, or how it changed you.
 What will you do with this new knowledge about yourself?
 How will you use the learned information or behavior in college and beyond to be a more productive, positive, active and engaged member of the community?
 In the end, your Additional Information should answer more questions than it creates, and you want to be sure you answer all questions that might arise about the past, present, and future.
 This section of the application can be a terrific asset for the right student, so consider whether it makes sense for you to use this space on your own application.